axinc-ai/ailia-models/object_tracking/qd-3dt/README.md

 - output/txts/VID_NAME.txt ... prediction results (text)
 - output/output.json ... prediction results (coco format)

-If you want to specify the frame information file for inference (COCO format json file), put the file path after the `--input` option.
+If you want to specify the "frame information file" for inference (COCO format json file), put the file path after the `--input` option.
 You can use `--savepath` option to change the name of the output directory to save.
 ```bash
 $ python3 qd-3dt.py --input FILE_PATH --savepath SAVE_DIRE_PATH
 ```

-The depth file and calib file are automatically found in the predetermined path.
-If you want to specify directory or directly file path, put the path after the `--calib_path` option.
+You can specify the VIDEO_ID after the `--video_id` option to filter the output video.
 ```bash
 $ python3 qd-3dt.py --video_id VIDEO_ID
 ```